vyos/vyos-documentation/docs/configuration/interfaces/pppoe.rst

 ***************

 VyOS supports setting up PPPoE in two different ways to a PPPoE internet connection.
-This is due to most ISPs provide a modem that is also a wireless router.
+This is because most ISPs provide a modem that is also a wireless router.

 Home Users